Reid Hoffman: Investing

-After the PayPal sale to eBay, Hoffman became one of Silicon Valley's most prolific and successful angel investors.
-According to venture capitalist David Sze, Hoffman "is arguably the most successful angel investor in the past decade."
+After the PayPal sale to eBay, Hoffman became one of Silicon Valley's most prolific angel investors.
 Dave Goldberg, former CEO of SurveyMonkey, said that Hoffman "is the person you want to talk to when you are starting a company."
-In 2010 Hoffman joined Greylock Partners and made his first, early investment in AirBNB.
-His areas of focus at Greylock include consumer and services, enterprise software, consumer Internet, enterprise 2.0, mobile, social gaming, online marketplaces, payments, and social networks.
+In 2009, Hoffman joined Greylock Partners.

 According to David Kirkpatrick's book The Facebook Effect, Hoffman arranged the first meeting between Mark Zuckerberg and Peter Thiel, which led to Thiel's initial $500,000 angel investment in Facebook.
 Hoffman invested alongside Thiel in Facebook's first financing round.

-Hoffman's current venture capital investments include Blockstream, Coda, Entrepreneur First, Neeva, Taptap Send and Helion Energy.
+Since 2009, Hoffman has provided venture capital to dozens of businesses across industries, including consumer and transportation technology, finance, and artificial intelligence.
+Examples include Airbnb, where he led the company's Series A financing round, Aurora Innovation, Taptap Send, and Helion Energy.

-Past investments include 3DSolve, Airbnb, Coupons.com, Digg, Edmodo, Flickr, Gixo, IronPort, Knewton, Kongregate, Last.fm, Nanosolar, One Kings Lane, Permuto, Ping.fm, Shopkick, SixApart, thesixtyone, Swipely, Tagged, Technetto, TrialPay, Vendio, VigLink, Viki, Wikia, Wrapp, and Xapo.
-He served on Zynga's board of directors from March 2008 to June 2014 and currently serves on several public boards including Aurora, Joby Aviation and Microsoft.
+He served on Zynga's board of directors from March 2008 to June 2014 and currently serves on several public boards, including Aurora, Joby Aviation, and Microsoft.

-Hoffman has made multiple investments in transportation technology companies, including Aurora (autonomous trucking), Convoy (trucking logistics marketplace), Nauto (AI software for driver safety), Nuro (autonomous delivery vehicles for goods) and Joby Aviation (electric, aerial ride-sharing), among others.
+Hoffman has made multiple investments in transportation technology companies, including Aurora, Convoy, Nauto, Nuro, and Joby Aviation, among others.

 An early advocate for cryptocurrency, Hoffman led Greylock's 2014 Series A financing round in Xapo, a company that developed a bitcoin wallet product.

-Hoffman was also an early supporter of Celo, a cryptocurrency payments company.
+In August 2023, Hoffman said he will not serve as a general partner for Greylock's upcoming funds, but will continue to serve as a venture partner.

+Hoffman has invested in California Forever, a company developing a planned city in Solano County, California.

 Teaching

-Hoffman teaches the free Stanford University class, "Blitzscaling".
+Hoffman teaches the free Stanford University class "Blitzscaling".

-Public intellectual work

-Speaking

-Hoffman has spoken at the XPrize Foundation's conference, the TED conference in Long Beach in 2012, and Fast Forward's Accelerate Good Global in 2020.
-He is a frequent lecturer at Stanford University, Oxford University, Harvard University, the MIT Media Lab, and others.
-He has appeared on The Charlie Rose Show, Fareed Zakaria's Global Public Square on CNN and other current affairs television programs.

-In 2021, he appeared at TechCrunch Disrupt in September to talk about blitzscaling and Greylock's new $500 million seed fund, among other things, at the Bloomberg Equality Summit in October to talk about the important of diversity in tech and at the Knight Foundation Symposium Lessons from the First Internet Ages in November to discuss what we've learned from web 1.0 and 2.0.
+In 2023, Hoffman delivered the Commencement Speech at Bologna Business School, urging students to prepare for the transformative potential of AI as a tool for amplifying human creativity, collaboration, and progress.